 - App Store

-The Assemble to Order (ATO) Configurator is functionality integrated in the 3.0 and higher releases of xTuple applications in all editions of xTuple ERP.
-It is designed to facilitate scenarios where goods or services are sold in which attributes about a particular product may change from one sale to another, and where these attributes can affect Bill of Materials, Costing and Pricing.
-For products, the ATO Configurator is designed to leverage the capabilities of the Manufactured Item Type which is designed for make-to-order environments.
-The Reference Item Type may also be used for configuration in scenarios where materials and cost are not tracked, but users want to be able configure the pricing of an item sold based on attributes.
+The Assemble to Order (ATO) Configurator is designed to facilitate scenarios where goods or services are sold, in which attributes about a particular product may change from one sale to another—and where these attributes can affect bills of materials, costing and pricing.
+For products, the ATO Configurator is designed to leverage the capabilities of the manufactured item type which is designed for make-to-order environments.
+The reference item type may also be used for configuration in scenarios where materials and cost are not tracked, but users want to be able configure the pricing of an item sold based on attributes.

-If your configuration options don’t have a bearing on cost, then the Average Cost method can be made to work.
-In this case, you would do your reporting off sales history as described above.
-Just be aware that if you do this you lose the one-for-one relationship of the cost of work to the sale because Inventory doesn't know the differences between one Item and another.
-In other words, when you look at your Inventory you'd see you have X quantity on hand but have no idea what configurations X quantity represents.
-If you must track these things in Inventory, the standard advice in that situation is to create a new Item number for each configuration.
+If your configuration options don’t have a bearing on cost, you can use the average cost method.
+For this method your reporting would be based off sales history.
+However, if you do this, you will lose the one-for-one relationship of the cost of work to the sale because inventory doesn't recognize the differences between one item and another.
+In other words, when you look at your inventory, you would see you have X quantity on hand; however, you would have no idea what configurations X quantity represents.
+If you need to track these things in inventory, the best thing to do would be to create a new item number for each configuration.

 Bill of Materials

-Configuration starts at the Item window.
-Items with type of Manufactured or Reference may be flagged as Configured.
-Characteristics on configured items may have a price associated with them.
-Advanced characteristic pricing for configured items is also supported by Pricing Schedules.
-Associations between Characteristics and Bill of Material Items may be defined for configured Manufactured Items such that a Bill of Material Item is only used when a specific Characteristic value is selected on a Sales Order.
+Configuration begins in the item window.
+When the item type is classified as manufactured or reference, it may be flagged as configured.
+The characteristics of configured items may have a price associated with them.
+Advanced characteristic pricing for configured items is also supported by pricing schedules.
+Associations between characteristics and bill of material items may be defined for configured manufactured items, such that a bill of materials item can only be used when a specific characteristic value is selected on a sales order.

-Sales Order line items will recognize and treat configured items differently than other items.
-If applicable, changes in characteristic selections will affect the pricing and pending availability listings.
-When a Work Order for a configured line item is exploded, materials added to the Work Order are based on characteristic selection for the line item.
-After Work Order explosion, Characteristics on the Sales Order line item may no longer be edited unless the Work Order is imploded.
-Configured items behave in the Manufacturing, Shipping and Billing cycles the same way non configured Manufactured and Reference Items behave.
+Sales order line items will recognize and treat configured items differently than other items.
+If applicable, changes in characteristic selections may affect the pricing and pending availability listings, when applicable.
+When a work order for a configured line item is exploded, the added materials are based on characteristic selections for the line item.
+After work order explosion, characteristics on the sales order line item may no longer be edited unless the work order is imploded.
+Configured items behave in the manufacturing, shipping and billing cycles the same way non-configured manufactured and reference items behave.

-The limitation of Item Types means that configured items may not be stored or tracked in inventory.
-This limitation exists because as of this writing it would not be possible to distinguish the difference between one item and another for either netting or costing purposes if we were to allow inventory stocking of configured goods.
+The possible item types are limited because configured items may not be stored or tracked in inventory.
+This limitation exists because, currently, it would not be possible to distinguish the difference between one item and another for either netting or costing purposes, if inventory stocking of configured goods were allowed.
 Depending on community involvement, future functionality could be added to allow inventory tracking of configured items by serial number.

-When "Configured" is checked, a List Price column becomes visible on the Characteristics tab.
-Characteristic List Price also appears as an editable field when Characteristics are added or edited for the Item.
-The normal list price for a configured item will be reflected as the "Base Price" on a Sales Order.
-Characteristic list prices will be the default prices used when that Characteristic and Value combination are selected on a Sales Order, and will be added to the Base Price to calculate a new Net Unit Price for the Item on the sale.
+When "configured" is checked, the list price column becomes visible on the characteristics tab.
+A characteristic list price also appears as an editable field when characteristics are added to or edited on the item.
+The normal list price for a configured item will be reflected as the "base price" on a sales order.
+Characteristic list prices will be the default prices used when characteristic and value are selected on a sales order, and will be added to the base price to calculate a new "net unit price" for the item on the sale.

 Pricing Schedule Item

-The Pricing Schedule Item screen has a Base tab where over rides to the item list price may be added.
-For configured items, a Characteristic tab will be enabled that allows over-ride pricing by characteristic to be added.
-The Sales Order window implements pricing selection logic for Characteristics the same way as Item pricing: the customer receives the lowest price they are eligible for based on Price Schedule assignments and Price Schedule quantity break logic.
+The sales order window implements pricing selection logic for characteristics the same way as item pricing: the customer receives the lowest price they are eligible for, based on price schedule assignments and price schedule quantity break logic.